weehan299/blog/source/_posts/createwebsite.md

 $ cd /var/www/blogname
 $ git clone <repo link>
 ```
-Then, add a basic server block to your nginx configuration to the directory /etc/nginx/sites-available/
+Then, add a basic server block to your nginx configuration to the directory: /etc/nginx/sites-available/
-For convenience, you can just copy the format of the server block file under /etc/nginx/sites-available/default
+For convenience, you can just copy the format of the server block file under:  /etc/nginx/sites-available/default

 The server block should look something like this:
 ```